'Difficult to stay at Barcelona' - Messi's father & agent opens door to Man City move | Goal.com

 Messi shocked the football world last week by submitting a formal transfer request at Camp Nou, which saw him outline his desire to activate the release clause in his current contract, which expires in 2021.

+Messi decided to not to show up for pre-season medical checks at Barcelona's academy base over the weekend, and will not be reporting to any further training sessions in order to distance himself from first-team affairs.

+Jorge Messi, who serves as his son's main legal representative, touched down at El Prat Airport in Barcelona on Wednesday amid the intense speculation surrounding the Argentine's future.

-Jorge Messi told El Chrininguito of his son's current situation after arriving in Barcelona on Wednesday: "Future at Barcelona?
+The 62-year-old agent told El Chrininguito of Messi's current situation upon his arrival in Catalonia: "Future at Barcelona?
 Is difficult.
 It would be difficult to stay"

 Quizzed on City's interest in the Blaugrana talisman, Jorge responded: "I haven't talked with Pep.
 There is nothing yet with City."